-- Environmental.
+Environmental.
 Energy companies often carry significant environmental risks through their operations, business relationships and supply chains.
-Their operations and activities may contribute to pollution and challenges in waste management, and have a negative impact on land, water and biodiversity, as well as on human well-being.
+Their operations and activities may contribute to pollution and challenges in waste management, and have a negative impact on land, water and biodiversity, as well as on human well-being (particularly if industry standards are not met).
 Notably, companies operating in the hydrocarbons sector may potentially face improper drilling, extraction and resource management, which could lead to environmental degradation.
 Similarly, nuclear companies may face hazards due to processing and storing radioactive waste, while hydro power plant operations may negatively impact rivers, reservoirs and communities.
 Moreover, a lack of energy efficiency measures often result not only in wasteful energy consumption, but also in excess emissions of greenhouse gasses.
-In particular, coal inputs and coal-run power plants, without adequate upgraded infrastructure, can lead to excess emissions and high levels of pollution. - Social.
+In particular, coal inputs and coal-run power plants, without adequate upgraded infrastructure, can lead to excess emissions and high levels of pollution.

+- Social.
 Some of the key social risks for energy companies relate to employee and industrial relations, and human rights.
 This is particularly relevant in hydrocarbons exploration, as well as in operating nuclear and electricity facilities, which includes infrastructure development and hazardous working conditions (such as grid operations, exposure to toxic substances, and, potentially, a lack of protective equipment).
-Certain sectors (particularly in mining) also carry higher risks of human rights violations, e.g. through forced labour.
+Certain sectors (particularly in mining) also carry higher risks of human rights violations, e.g. through forced labour in non-government controlled territories.
 Moreover, activities carried out by energy companies (such as mining, drilling and infrastructure development) may negatively impact local communities and violate stakeholder rights.
-For example, energy company operations and infrastructure development without stakeholder consultation may result in triggering disputes, which could lead to stalling operations. - Governance.
+For example, energy company operations and infrastructure development without stakeholder consultation may result in triggering disputes, which could lead to stalling operations.
+Further challenges can be associated with loss of jobs resulting from energy transition and decarbonisation, thus highlighting the importance of ensuring just transition. - Governance.
 Energy companies often face risks related to transparency and disclosure, and the presence of vested interests, which may result in corruption, bribery and extortion, particularly in hydrocarbons and electricity sectors.
-Further governance risks, including conflicts of interest, can be affiliated with improper separation of ownership, regulatory and policymaking functions, particularly in state-owned enterprises.
+Further governance risks, including conflicts of interest, can be affiliated with improper separation of ownership, regulatory and policymaking functions, particularly in the state-owned sector.
 More broadly, an absence of a risk assessment and mitigation mechanism in corporate governance frameworks may raise challenges in identifying and mitigating aforesaid risks not only in their operations, but throughout their business relationships and supply chains.